bigfix/developer.bigfix.com/site/reference/types/time-range.md

 # unique value of &lt;time range&gt; : time range with multiplicity

-Returns the unique values of a given list of &lt;time range&lt; types, removing duplicates and sorting by value.
+Returns the unique values of a given list of &lt;time range&gt; types, removing duplicates and sorting by value.

 # &lt;time range&gt; as string : string